erincameron11/electronichealthrecordsUI/README.md

 ## Introduction
 An Electronic Health Records (EHR) application provides a secure portal for both Patients and Health Care Providers (HCP) to access confidential health records and medical information.
-The aim of this project was to design a simplified UI of the application for faster turnaround.
+The aim of this project is to design a simplified UI of the application for faster turnaround.

 ## Assumptions
 Below I discuss Assumptions to aid in defining the project scope that apply to both the minimum viable product as well as a full system design for future development: